DanKop1/AI-Sponge-Rehydrated-Subtitle-Tools/README.md

 _When to use_:
 1) ONLY if your file contains .ass tags that are not standard (e.g {\c&H00FF00&} and need to be converted to the RICH TEXT equivalent (e.g <color=#00FF00>)
-2) If you already use Rich text, do not use this, it won't work.
+2) If you already use Rich text, do not use this as it will be redundant.

 [Download Rich Converter](https://github.com/DanKop1/Subtitles/blob/main/Rich%20Converter.py)